rmccoy7541/neand_sQTL/log.md

 I figured it out.
 The for-loop would recur on the concatted file because of `ls $line/*`.
 Should be `ls $line/*_*.txt`.

 Okay, I was able to get up to the QTLtools part of things.
 I'm almost finished.

+I'm running into a problem now:

+I can run the QTLtool part with little problem except for this: blah blah blah something about a token near `done`.

 ### Sun 17 Mar 2019 06:45:59 PM EDT
 Gonna do bam -> junc.
 I did it once and it worked but I forgot to up the number from 318 to 734, so I'm going to do it again.